Terms & Conditions

 Terms and Conditions for our partner venues

-These terms and conditions govern the relationship between us, The Collection by WSH, and you, as a provider of a Venue, and set out the basis on which we have agreed (amongst other things) to include your Profile on the Site.
+These terms and conditions govern the relationship between us, The Collection, Searcy Tansley & Co Ltd, and you, as a provider of a Venue, and set out the basis on which we have agreed (amongst other things) to include your Profile on the Site.
 By allowing us to include your Profile on the Site you acknowledge and agree that you have read, understood and agreed to these terms and conditions.

 - Our services